 ♦ Atmospheric Forcing to Ocean Circulation

-The large-scale ocean circulation, often referred to as the global conveyor belt, connects and stirs up the world's oceans—Although it may sound irrelevant to us living on the ground, it is actually important, as illustrated in Dr. Marcello's recent posting.
+The large-scale ocean circulation, often referred to as the global conveyor belt, connects and stirs up the world's oceans—although it may sound irrelevant to us living on the ground, it can actually have wide impacts on surface climate, as illustrated in Dr. Marcello's recent posting.
 Interestingly, the primary process that powers this global-scale conveyor is highly localized: Triggered by densification at the surface due to heat loss or salt gain, the deep sinking of seawater occurs at specific sites to feed the lower-layer currents that travel across basins.
-The sites include the Antarctic Ocean, Nordic seas, and the subpolar North Atlantic, making these regions a 'window' where the atmospheric variability can effectively communicate with the ocean circulation.
+These sites include the Antarctic Ocean, Nordic seas, and the subpolar North Atlantic, making these regions a 'window' where the atmospheric variability can effectively communicate with the ocean circulation.

 Generally speaking, up-to-date climate models can simulate the above sequence on their own.
 However, the efficiency of this series of processes—that is, how strongly ocean circulation responds— widely varies among climate models, making a reliable prediction of ocean circulation and its consequent heat redistribution difficult.
 To reduce these uncertainties, we need to understand where the discrepancy in climate models arises from.

 ♦ The Efficiency Inferred from the Oceanic Mean State